The other day the debate was around the same question:

 ‘I know all this.
 The problem is that these things cannot be applied to life.’

 ‘Thoughts drift.
 Thoughts are not under our control easily.
-Applying something you know is all about successfully leashing certain thoughts.
+Applying something you know is just about successfully leashing certain thoughts.
 After that, it is about maneuvering them in any direction you want!’
+I said.

 I was relieved.
 The friend remained silent.
 Awkwardness reigned for a few minutes.